-Status: Uncommon regular spring migrant west and central, rare east.
+Status: Fairly common regular spring migrant west and central, uncommon east.
 Locally uncommon regular breeder west, rare casual elsewhere.
 Rare regular summer visitor east.
 Rare regular fall migrant west, rare casual elsewhere.

 Documentation: Specimen: UNSM ZM7673, 4 Apr 1909 Fillmore Co.

 Taxonomy: This species was recently moved to genus Spatula from Anas, based on genetic studies (Chesser et al 2017).

 There are five subspecies (Gill et al 2022), four in South America and one, septentrionalium, in North America.

 Hybrids with Blue-winged Teal are regularly observed; for Nebraska records see Blue-winged Teal x Cinnamon Teal (hybrid).
 There is a single Nebraska record of a hybrid with Northern Shoveler: see Cinnamon Teal x Northern Shoveler (hybrid).

 Spring: Mar 10, 10, 11 <<<>>> summer

 Usual arrival is in late Mar, and numbers peak in late Apr and early May.
 There are earlier reports 22 Feb 2020 Keith Co, 24 Feb 1956 Adams Co, 28 Feb 2021 (2) Lewellen, Garden Co, 1 Mar 1995 Clay Co, 1 Mar 2016 Webster Co, 5 Mar 2018 Harlan Co, 8 Mar 1981 Douglas-Sarpy Cos, and 8 Mar 2020 Garden Co.